SignalK/specification/gitbook-docs/apps_api.md

 `signalk/v1/apps/install?appName=@signalk/freeboard-sk&appVersion=1.3.1`, with params selected from above.
 This will install the app into the preferred location on the Signal K server, from which the `list` call can be used to generate the app menu.

-# Remove
+# Uninstall

-`signalk/v1/apps/remove?appName=@signalk/freeboard-sk`, with params selected from `list`.
-This will remove the app.
+`signalk/v1/apps/uninstall?appName=@signalk/freeboard-sk`, with params selected from `list`.
+This will uninstall the app.